nodetec/relayrunner/docs/server/remote-access.md

 systemctl reload sshd
 ```

-Now, if you attempt to SSH into the relay from a client that doesn’t have access to the private key from your SSH key pair, then the login attempt will be refused without giving the option of entering the SSH login password.
+Now if you attempt to SSH into the relay from a client that doesn’t have access to the private key from your SSH key pair, the login attempt will be refused without giving the option of entering the SSH login password.

-If you lose access to your SSH keys, then you'll be unable to access the relay remotely using SSH.
+If you lose access to your SSH keys, you'll be unable to access the relay remotely using SSH.
 Be sure to securely backup the passphrase for the private key if you used one as well as the SSH keys using, e.g., a USB.